Samu01Tech/riassunti-uni/Cybersecurity/Web and IoT Security.md

 ### Cross-Site Scripting Attacks (XSS)

-Cross-site scripting (XSS) is a security vulnerability were attackers are able to inject clinet-side scripts into a user visited website.
+Cross-site scripting (XSS) is a security vulnerability were attackers are able to inject client-side scripts into a user visited website.

 ```html
 http://vulnerable.com/welcome.php?name=